nextflow-io/training/docs/hands_on/04_implementation.md

             rnaseq_mapping_star(params.genome, prepare_star_genome_index.out, reads_ch)
         }
         ```

-        1. the genome fasta file.

-        2. the STAR genome index directory in the output channel from the `prepare_star_genome_index` process.

-        3. tuple containing replicate ID and pairs of reads.

-        4. tuple containing the replicate ID, resulting bam file and bam index.

 The next step is a filtering step using GATK.
 For each sample, we split all the reads that contain N characters in their [CIGAR](http://genome.sph.umich.edu/wiki/SAM#What_is_a_CIGAR.3F) string.